kurtosis-tech/autogpt-package/README.md

 kurtosis service shell autogpt autogpt --exec "python -m autogpt"
 ```

+We use the `Redis` memory backend by default.

+## Run On GitPod in the browser

 To run this on Kurtosis on GitPod click [here](https://gitpod.io/?editor=code#https://github.com/kurtosis-tech/autogpt-package).
 This doesn't
 require a local installation of Kurtosis.

-We use the `Redis` memory backend by default.

 ## How to get the OpenAI API Key

-Follow along the official guide [here](https://github.com/Significant-Gravitas/Auto-GPT#%EF%B8%8F-openai-api-keys-configuration-%EF%B8%8F)
+Follow along the official guide [here](https://significant-gravitas.github.io/Auto-GPT/installation/#:~:text=%F0%9F%92%BE%20Installation-,%E2%9A%A0%EF%B8%8F%20OpenAI%20API%20Keys%20Configuration,-Get%20your%20OpenAI)

 ## How to pass other configuration